bank-vaults/bank-vaults/README.md

 ## Documentation

-Read more about usage of bank-vaults in the [detailed Bank-Vaults documentation](https://banzaicloud.com/docs/bank-vaults/) and in our [blog posts about Bank-Vaults](https://banzaicloud.com/tags/bank-vaults/).
+Read more about the usage of bank-vaults in the [detailed Bank-Vaults documentation](https://banzaicloud.com/docs/bank-vaults/) and in our [blog posts about Bank-Vaults](https://banzaicloud.com/tags/bank-vaults/).

 ## Development